 - The right to set budgets and strategic direction is a critical governance power for any organization.
 By allocating resources and defining the goals to which these resources are directed, Strategic Plans, Operating Plans, and budgets have a significant impact on what ICANN does and how effectively it fulfills its role.
 The ICANN community already plays an active role in giving input into these key documents through participation in the existing consultation processes ICANN organizes.

-- 8 To provide additional accountability safeguards, the CCWG-Accountability has proposed that the community be given the power to reject:
+- To provide additional accountability safeguards, the CCWG-Accountability has proposed that the community be given the power to reject:

-- · ICANN's Five-Year Strategic Plan
+- ICANN's Five-Year Strategic Plan

-- · ICANN's Five-Year Operating Plan
+- ICANN's Five-Year Operating Plan

 - · ICANN's Annual Operating Plan & Budget

 - · The IANA Functions Budget

-&lt;sup>1 If the CWG-Stewardship's IANA Function Review determines that a Separation Process for the naming community is necessary, it will recommend the creation of a Separation Cross Community Working Group.
+&lt;sup>1 If the CWG-Stewardship's IANA Function Review determines that a Separation Process is necessary, it will recommend the creation of a Separation Cross Community Working Group.
 This recommendation will need to be approved by a supermajority of each of the Generic Names Supporting Organization and the Country-Code Names Supporting Organization Councils, according to their normal procedures for determining supermajority, and will need to be approved by the ICANN Board after a Public Comment Period, as well as a Community Mechanism derived from the CCWG-Accountability process.

 - The CCWG-Accountability has determined that a separate petition would be required for each budget or Strategic/Operating Plan being challenged.
-A budget or Strategic/Operating Plan could only be challenged if there are significant issue(s) brought up in the engagement process that were not addressed prior to approval. - A SO or AC petitioning to reject a budget or Strategic/Operating Plan would be required to circulate a rationale and obtain support for its petition from at least one other SO or AC according to the escalation process. - The escalation and enforcement processes for rejecting any Strategic/Operating Plan or Annual Budget would be the detailed process presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement. - Should the power be used to reject the Annual Budget, a caretaker budget would be enacted (details regarding the caretaker budget are currently under development).
+A budget or Strategic/Operating Plan could only be challenged if there are significant issue(s) brought up in the engagement process that were not addressed prior to approval. - A community decision to reject a Budget or a plan after it has been approved by the ICANN Board will be based on perceived inconsistency with the purpose, Mission and role set out in ICANN's Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+The rationale for any community veto should be Consensus based.
+The veto could only concern issues that had been raised in the consultations conducted before the Board approved the budget or plan. - A SO or AC petitioning to reject a budget or Strategic/Operating Plan would be required to circulate a rationale and obtain support for its petition from at least one other SO or AC according to the escalation process. - The escalation and enforcement processes for rejecting any Strategic/Operating Plan or Annual Budget would be the detailed process presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement. - Should the power be used to reject the Annual Budget, a caretaker budget would be enacted.